Expan75/Easysize-interview/README.md

 On successful request (status_201), you will get back the generated output with the rest of the model that is the object representing the prediction.

+## Notebooks

+If you would like to go through the notebooks that were used to generate the data and train the model, please create a new python virtual environment and install the dependencies:

+    $ python3 -m venv env
+    $ source env/bin/activate
+    $ pip install -r requirements.txt

+Then the only thing left is to run jupyter notebook:

+    $ jupyter notebook

+This should open a new tab on your browser.
+Please navigate to the notebook you want to inspect.
+Hopefully the filenames speak for themselves. :)

 ## Disclaimers

 Note that this is only a demo product and as such it is lacking a couple of things.
 Some things that immidetely spring to mind are: